educates/educates-training-platform/developer-docs/build-instructions.md

 Building additional workshop images
 -----------------------------------

-When using `make push-core-images`, it will only build the main workshop base image.
+When using `just push-core-images`, it will only build the main workshop base image.
 That is, it will not build workshop base images for Java and Python.

 If you want to build all workshop base images you can instead run:

 ```
-make push-all-images
+just push-all-images
 ```

 Note that this will consume a lot more storage space in the local docker environment.
 In general you will probably want to configure the local docker environment with 100Gi or more of storage space to be used across local image caching, the local docker image registry and the Kubernetes cluster itself.

-As well as the `push-all-images`, make targets are also supplied for building and pushing to the local docker image registry individual workshop base images.
+As well as the `push-all-images`, just recipes are also supplied for building and pushing to the local docker image registry individual workshop base images.

 ```
-make push-base-environment
+just push-base-environment
-make push-jdk8-environment
+just push-jdk8-environment
-make push-jdk11-environment
+just push-jdk11-environment
-make push-jdk17-environment
+just push-jdk17-environment
-make push-jdk21-environment
+just push-jdk21-environment
-make push-conda-environment
+just push-conda-environment
 ```

-See the [Makefile](../Makefile) for more details of the make targets that are available.
+See the [justfile](../justfile) for more details of the just recipes that are available.

 Building the Educates CLI program
 ---------------------------------